As playwright of the 17th century, you had one crucial advantage over a contemporary playwright: No distraction by Facebook messages.

 What is the single biggest thing that keeps the audience hooked?

-There – I just asked some QUESTIONS you might want to know the answers to!
-You will realize the irony of this bit further down… and in the end, you will also find one of many first-class writing prompts, this time on creating a plot….
+There – I just asked some QUESTIONS you might want to know the answers to.
+You will realize the irony of this a bit further down…

 THE BASIC IDEA:

 Macbeth tells the story of a nobleman (Macbeth), who receives a prophecy from three witches that he will become King of Scotland one day.
 This might have sparked his appetite for power, for he subsequently murders the king and rules the kingdom with malice.
 In the end his tyranny becomes so bad, an alliance of nobles has to get together to defeat him and behead him at his castle.